Araffe/vdc-networking-lab/readme.md

 **Figure 14:** Enabling Network Watcher

 **3)** On the left hand side of screen under 'Monitoring', click on 'Topology'.
-Select your subscription and then the resorce group 'VDC-Main' and 'Hub_Vnet'.
+Select your subscription and then the resource group 'VDC-Main' and 'Hub_Vnet'.
 You will see a graphical representation of the topology on the screen:

 ![Network Topology](https://github.com/Araffe/vdc-networking-lab/blob/master/images/NetWatcher1.jpg "Network Topology")